Green Card Community Outreach Specialist Jobs

 How does green card sponsorship through PERM differ from H-1B sponsorship for this role?

 PERM-based green card sponsorship leads to permanent residency rather than a temporary visa, and EB-3 has no annual lottery.
-The H-1B process involves a random lottery each spring with a cap of 85,000 slots, while PERM filings can happen at any time of year once the employer completes DOL-supervised recruitment.
+The H-1B visa process involves a random lottery each spring with a cap of 85,000 slots, while PERM filings can happen at any time of year once the employer completes DOL-supervised recruitment.
 The tradeoff is time: PERM plus I-140 plus adjustment of status typically takes longer than an H-1B approval, but the outcome is lawful permanent residency.

 Which types of employers are most likely to sponsor a Community Outreach Specialist for a green card?